×

 We asked expats in Costa Rica if they have access to public healthcare in Costa Rica.
 And, if they do have access, what is it like.
 They wrote...

 "Mandatory masks, vaccines given to teachers, healthcare workers and the elderly.
-I am not hearing of anyone refusing the vaccine," said one digital nomad in Florencia.
+I am not hearing of anyone refusing the vaccine," explained one digital nomad living in Florencia, Costa Rica.

 About the Author